dapp-org/k-uniswap-v2/src/lemmas.k.md

 to provide the packed result.
 These rules handle the writing of the shifted addresses to memory and the reduction of the resulting byte array.

+TODO: would be nice to document the meaning of this 96 with a variable.

 ```k
 rule chop(A <<Int 96) => A <<Int 96
   requires #rangeAddress(A)